This post may contain affiliate links. Please read our disclosure policy.

 Any kind of hormone imbalance can potentially cause hormonal acne to flare up, but by far the most common imbalance that causes hormonal acne is excess androgens.
 In fact, excess androgens are the most common hormonal dysfunction in women of reproductive age.

 Androgens are hormones that produce “male traits” and include testosterone and DHEA.
-Healthy women should have androgens in their body, but excess levels cause a lot of problems such as acne, unwanted hair growth, and thinning hair on the head.
+Healthy women should have androgens in their body, but excess levels can cause acne, unwanted hair growth, and thinning hair on the head.

 Excess androgens are almost always present in Polycystic Ovarian Syndrome (PCOS), but there are other causes, including excessive high-intensity exercise, prolonged stress, undereating, and estrogen dominance.